Budhyant/stanford-cme213.github.io/Lecture Notes/Lecture_19/Lecture_19.md

 ---
 class: center, middle

-VMs on GCP are virtual so architecture is hidden
+VMs on GCP are virtual so architecture is hidden.

 It can be queried using: